Directed Reading Program

 Graduate students interested in being mentors can contact the DRP committee directly.

-Please direct questions to the DRP organizing committee at email@example.com.
+If you have a question, please check the FAQ first.
+Otherwise, please direct questions to the DRP organizing committee at email@example.com.

 For more information about Directed Reading Programs at other institutions, please visit the DRP network webpage.